ezlifeSol/gampose/README.md

 - `scale`: The scale of the sprite.
 - `angle`: The rotation angle of the sprite.
 - `color`: The color of the sprite.
 - `collider`: Optional collider for collision detection.
 - `otherColliders`: Optional array of other colliders to check for collisions.
 - `onColliding`: Optional listener for collision events.
+- `onClick`: Optional callback for click events.
+- `onTap`: Optional callback for tap events.
+- `onDoubleTap`: Optional callback for double-tap events.
+- `onLongPress`: Optional callback for long press events.
+- `onPress`: Optional callback for press events.
+- `onDragging`: Optional listener for dragging events.

+### `GameAnimSprite`

+`GameAnimSprite` is a versatile extension of `GameObject` for displaying animated sprites using sprite sheets.
+It supports both sprite sheets (using `assetPath`) and direct bitmaps for animations.
+This function is ideal for rendering frame-by-frame animations, handling looping, and updating frames based on elapsed time.

+**Parameters:**

+- `assetPath`: The path to the sprite sheet asset image if using sprite sheets.
+This parameter is not required if `bitmaps` is provided.
+- `col`: The number of columns in the sprite sheet if using `assetPath`.
+This parameter is not required if `bitmaps` is provided.
+- `row`: The number of rows in the sprite sheet if using `assetPath`.
+This parameter is not required if `bitmaps` is provided.
+- `bitmaps`: A list of `ImageBitmap` objects representing the animation frames.
+This parameter is not required if `assetPath` is provided.
+- `step`: The time in seconds between each frame update, determining the speed of the animation.
+- `size`: The size of the animated sprite.
+- `position`: The position of the animated sprite.
+- `anchor`: The anchor point for positioning the animated sprite.
+- `loop`: A boolean indicating whether the animation should loop when it reaches the end.
+- `scale`: The scale of the animated sprite.
+- `angle`: The rotation angle of the animated sprite.
+- `color`: The color of the animated sprite.
+- `collider`: Optional collider for collision detection.
+- `otherColliders`: Optional array of other colliders to check for collisions.
+- `onColliding`: Optional listener for collision events.